randrewy/Reflecto/Readme.md

 MVSC lacks `std::is_aggregate` trait, making it impossible to ckeck if struct flattening is possible.
 You can use the library though without that checks.
 Define `REFLECTO_UNSAFE_BUT_USABLE` before you include the header.

 #### About bitfields
 Bitfiled reflection support is disabled by default.
-Though you won't get any errors if you try to reflect a struct with bitfields as I don;t know a way to detect if there are any.
+Though you won't get any errors if you try to reflect a struct with bitfields as I don't know a way to detect if there are any.
 In some cases that will work.
 The reason it is disabled is extremely big template recursion even on small types.
 To use this feature define `REFLECTO_SUPPORT_BITFIELDS` before you include `reflecto` and it's almost sure you'll need to increase template recursion limit with compiler flags.

 #### About generator